-People like to see themselves smiling or laughing in their photographs.
-However, the photos we take for various identity cards are another matter, where we need to take in as much air as possible.
-Especially, the authorities in many countries now forbid anyone from smiling on their passport photos.
-Countries like the U.S. and Canada have already passed laws adhering to the policy and more nations are jumping on the bandwagon.
-It is not just smiling, but frowning, glaring and anything that brings a significant change in our facial features are virtually banned from the passport photos.
+People would often like to see themselves smiling in their photographs.
+However, the photos that we take for various identity cards or IDs would often have restrictions.
+The authorities in many countries forbid any person from smiling on their passport photos due to certain reasons.
+Countries like the U.S. and Canada have already implemented laws adhering to the no-smiling policy, and more countries are jumping on the bandwagon.
+It is not just smiling that is prohibited in identity cards, but also frowning, glaring, and anything that creates a significant change in the facial features are virtually banned from the passport pictures.

-The International Civil Aviation Organization, the UN agency concerned with air transport has recommended not to laugh in the passport photos.
-The applicants are supposed to hold a neutral expression.
-A hint of smile is alright, as long as it doesn’t deviate the facial structure too much.
-A toothy grin is strictly forbidden.
+The International Civil Aviation Organization, which is the United Nations agency concerned with air transport, has recommended to countries to remind their people not to laugh in the passport photos.
+The applicants for passports are supposed to hold a neutral expression.
+A hint of smile or smirk is alright, as long as it doesn’t actually change the facial structure of too much.
+A toothy grin, or a smile where the front teeth are showing, is strictly forbidden.

-Many people are vexed over these restrictions, which were imposed to make it easy to implement the security measures.
-The new regulation was started to put in place at the turn of 21st century with the introduction of biometric system.
-All the major airports in the world use advanced biometric devices to scan the photos.
-The scanning software compares your face against a database of obtained photos.
-The biometric scan works identifying various points on your face and comparing them.
-Hence, the factors such as the shape of our eyes, nose and the distance between eyes play important roles in the process.
+Many people are vexed over these restrictions, as they thought that added the no-smiling policy on photos is an unnecessary restriction.
+However, the policy is imposed to make it easy to apply security measures, since it would be easier to identify someone suspicious with a resting or neutral expression.
+The new regulation for passport photos began to be put in place at the turn of the 21st century when the biometric system was introduced to several government agencies.
+Today, all the major airports in the world use advanced biometric devices to scan the photos and to identify whether the passport actually belongs to the person who passed it for identification.
+The scanning software would compare your face to a database of obtained photos from passports or even other identity cards that you have submitted.
+The biometric scan would then start identifying various points on your face and comparing them to the existing photos.
+The scan would take a look at certain factors in your facial features, such as the shape of your eyes, your nose, and even the distance between eyes, hence the reason why they play important roles in the identification process.

-The restrictions are not just limited to our expressions but other features as well.
-You are not allowed to have hair hanging before your eyes.
-You can’t cover your hair unless it concerns religious practices.
-The primary facial features should not be hidden from view.
-Glasses are fine, as long as they are in correct angle and your eyes are showing clearly.
+The restrictions for official photos are not just limited to our expressions but our other facial features as well.
+People are not allowed to have hair hanging before their eyes, as the hair would often make it harder to see your eyes in the photo.
+In addition, you can’t cover your hair unless it concerns religious practices, although the haircut that you sport in the photo doesn’t really matter if you have a different haircut now.
+The primary facial features should also not be hidden from view, and these features include moles and beauty marks.
+Glasses are fine to wear during the photo-taking, as long as they are in the correct angle that won’t reflect the light on the camera, as it allows your eyes to show more clearly.